 The Teachers Resource Kit Itself:

 All the hard work has been done.
 The resource kit contains everything you need to teach and facilitate this fitness programme.
-(Some kits are now available as digital downloadable files MP3 & MP4 suitable for all types of school computers and devices)
+(All kits are now available as digital downloadable files MP3 & MP4 suitable for all types of school computers and devices)

 The JUMP JAM Start-Up Kit includes: